Posted on

 - three years from the date of death, whichever occurs first.

-A statute of limitations is a legal term meaning the time limit a person has to bring a lawsuit.
+A statute of limitations is a legal term meaning a person’s time limit to bring a lawsuit.
 If a party brings a claim after the statute of limitations expires, then the court will likely dismiss the claim.

-A party thinking about filing such a cause of action should consult with an experienced wrongful death attorney, or skilled personal injury attorney, to learn more about these claims.
+A party considering filing such a cause of action should consult an experienced personal injury attorney to learn more about these claims.

-In the State of California, the statute of limitations for a party to bring a wrongful death action is two years.
-The two-year time period starts to run at the time of the person’s death.[1]
+In California, the statute of limitations for a party to bring a wrongful death action is two years.
+The two-year period starts to run at the time of the person’s death.[1]

 Consider, for example, a situation in which a person died instantly in a car accident.
 Here, that person’s family members have to file a legal action within two years from the date of the accident.